-Our empirical results show sex ratios to be abnormally large at higher parities if previous children have been all girls, confirming patterns recently documented for Asian immigrants to the US and the UK [Almond and Edlund, 2008, Abrevaya, 2009].
-Unlike with US Census data, however, we can go further to study assimilation across generations.
+We find sex ratios to be abnormally large at higher parities if previous children have been all girls, confirming patterns recently documented for Asian immigrants to the US [Almond and Edlund, 2008, Abrevaya, 2009] and the UK [Dubuc and Coleman, 2007].
+Unlike US Census data, however, we can go further to study assimilation across generations.
+And there is information on religion, giving us an additional handle on the role of culture.
 We find higher sex ratios among first generation immigrants who arrived in adulthood.
 Moreover, while first generation immigrants exhibited higher sex ratios at third parity, they also seemed more willing to continue to a third birth than second generation immigrants.
-Second generation immigrants do not appear to use the family size channel, but we cannot reject that they still use sex selection to achieve sons.
+Second generation immigrants do not appear to use the family size channel but we cannot reject that they do sex select to achieve sons.